Shabake: Anime

 A 3-minute original net animation (ONA) adaptation was released on July 19, 2021, to celebrate the novel series' 20th anniversary.
 The ONA is produced by Shuka and directed by Hideki Ito, with music composed by Kaoru Wada.

 An anime television series adaptation was announced on November 25, 2024.
-It is produced by Bandai Namco Pictures and directed by Takahiro Ōkawa, with series composition by Touko Machida, character designs by Akari Minagawa, sub-character designs by Yuka Shiga who both also handle chief animation direction and music composed by Rei Ishizuka.
-The series premiered on October 3, 2025, on the Noitamina programming block on Fuji TV and its affiliates.
+It is produced by BN Pictures and directed by Takahiro Ōkawa, with series composition by Touko Machida, character designs by Akari Minagawa, sub-character designs by Yuka Shiga who both also handle chief animation direction and music composed by Rei Ishizuka.
+The series aired from October 3 to December 26, 2025, on the Noitamina programming block on Fuji TV and its affiliates.
 The opening theme song is "Inochi no Parade" (いのちのパレヱド), performed by Kujira, while the ending theme song is "Myaku-Myaku" (脈脈), performed by KAFUNÉ.
-Crunchyroll is streaming the series.
+Crunchyroll streamed the series.
 Medialink licensed the series in Southeast Asia.